Trees and woodlands

 Somerset Council works alongside a range of partners as part of the Somerset Local Nature Partnership.
 This is a strategic partnership of members to champion Somerset’s important and valuable nature.
 View a full list of partners.

-- Somerset West and Taunton ran meadow creation pilots in 2020 in three different areas.
+- former Somerset West and Taunton Council ran meadow creation pilots in 2020 in three different areas

-- Sedgemoor worked with Plantlife to run a no-mow May campaign at Apex Park, Highbridge.
-Around half a hectare was set aside to see what plants came up.
+- former Sedgemoor District Council worked with Plantlife to run a No Mow May campaign at Apex Park, Highbridge.
+Around half a hectare was set aside to see what plants came up

 Biodiversity and Habitats